-There are a couple viewpoints on Chorla Ghat road to get a panoramic view of the western ghats and its several peaks.
+There are a couple of viewpoints on Chorla Ghat road to get a panoramic view of the western ghats and its several peaks.
 Lush green mountains here should soothe one’s mind.
 You will also get a view of the waters of the Anjunem Dam of Goa.

 Monsoon Clouds, Showers, and Sunshine

 One of the memorable observations we had was a wave of clouds, showers, and sunshine repeating themselves.
-Clouds completely/partially block the view of waterfalls, the showers force you to look for shelter to protect to gadgets at least and then sunshine brings clear view of the waterfalls and the panorama of the lush green western ghats.
+Clouds completely/partially block the view of waterfalls, the showers force you to look for shelter to protect to gadgets at least and then sunshine brings a clear view of the waterfalls and the panorama of the lush green western ghats.
 It is mesmerizing, to say the least.

 Driving directions from Panaji to Surla Falls